Arsalan9002/TSQL/README.md

 	- contains queries on how Stored procedures work in TSql
 	- how SPs reuse the execution plan as compared to adhoc TSQL statements to improve performance
 	- parameter sniffing in SPs

+- tsql_error_handling.sql
+	- contains error handling methods in tsql (try/catch, raiserror)
+	- how to deal with transactions & setup isolation levels
+	- how we can leverage an error log table for the errors
+	- calling proc in catch block

 Tools Used:
 - Azure Data Studio